ZeroCatDev/scratch-l10n/README.md

 Generated translations for TurboWarp

-The following is the original license for scratch-gui, which we are required to retain.
+The following is the original license for scratch-l10n, which we are required to retain.
 This is NOT the license of this project.

 ```
 Copyright (c) 2016, Massachusetts Institute of Technology